kapilpownikar/Different-solutions-to-TSP/README.md

 Here, I use a Branch-and-Bound approach where:
 Step 1: Upper-bound (best guess estimate) is provided by running arbitrary insertion Step 2: genPerms() function generates all permutations but prunes the ones which are NOT promising (decided by the promising function)
-        - Promising() : finds the projected potential cost of a certain branch by finding an MST for the remaining vertices in the path that are NOT a part of the partial soln. alrready
+        - Promising() : finds the projected potential cost of a certain branch by finding an MST for the remaining vertices in the path that are NOT a part of the partial soln. already

 File breakdown:

 - GameADT.h holds all code for 3 different parts of the project